Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Miniature shrubs are the perfect landscaping solution for small residential gardens.
 You can plant short bushes along borders, in mixed flower beds, or as colorful foundation plants.
 You can even plant small shrubs that flower in containers to brighten up a patio, deck area, or balcony.

-Another benefit of small ornamental shrubs is that they add year-long seasonal interest to your landscape.
+Another benefit of small ornamental shrubs is that they add year-round seasonal interest to your landscape, providing color and scent to your garden, while also attracting pollinators and wildlife.

 How to Pick the Best Small Flowering Shrub for Your Garden